 Another potential complication is signal jamming or spoofing.
 Signal jamming can severely impact a network by removing a Stratum-1 source, especially if no other Stratum-1 source is available.
 GNSS spoofing is an act of intentionally transmitting a modified GNSS signal to a receiver to degrade the clock accuracy.
 Spoofing can increase or decrease ToD or frequency-causing alarms, circuit and system misoperations, and inaccurate SoE and logging.

-As of 2018, there is plenty research in the areas of GNSS jamming and spoofing.
+As of 2024, there is plenty of research in the areas of GNSS jamming and spoofing.
 Newly designed equipment and systems will likely be better at detecting, alerting, and tolerating jamming and spoofing than older equipment.
 This can be done through synchronization to multiple GNSS systems operating in different frequency bands or by deploying more Stratum-1 sources at geographically diverse locations to minimize the potential impact radius.

 Documentation